 Traditionally in Norway, it was common to bake seven different kinds of Christmas cookies or cakes which is something many people still do today.
 (Although to be fair, nowadays many will buy this ready-made if they do not have time to bake that many.)
 The most popular sweet treat at Christmas is pepperkaker, a crispy gingerbread cookie.
 You can find these in all different festive shapes like hearts, stars or people, and many enjoy baking these at home so their house smells lovely.
 Other popular syv sorter are krumkaker, berlinerkranser, lefser, sirupsstenger, delfiakake to name a few.

 Another one of these seven is kransekake – a traditional show-stopping confection made for special occasions.
 The word translates to ‘wreath cake’, and it is an impressively tall tower made out of eighteen delicate cookie rings which are decorated with glazing.
-Many families have this as a centrepiece of the dessert table on Christmas Eve, when it is finally tomes to break of the first ring and start enjoying this delicious treat.
+Many families have this as a centrepiece of the dessert table on Christmas Eve when it is finally time to break off the first ring and start enjoying this delicious treat.

 Eat lussekatter on the 13th of December